GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/spatial-sound/reference.md

 ## Actions

-**Set position of the listener**
+**Listener position**
-Sets the spatial position of the listener/player.
+Change the spatial position of the listener/player.

 **Set position of sound**
 Sets the spatial position of a sound.
 When a sound is at a distance of 1 to the listener, it's heard at 100% volume.
 Then, it follows an *inverse distance model*.
 At a distance of 2, it's heard at 50%, and at a distance of 4 it's heard at 25%.